CERUS-Nodes/CERUS-Contracts/README.md

 # CERUS Nodes Contracts

-This repository contains the CERUS Nodes smart contracts.
+This repository contains the CERUS Nodes smart contracts along with a list of deployed contract addresses.